tobyqin/Typora-Portable/README.md

 1. Prepare a clean VM
 2. Install Typora 32 bit to C:\Typora
-4. Delete some files that definitly not required, e.g. uninstall.*
+4. Delete some files that definitely not required, e.g. uninstall.*
 3. Zip the installation folder
 4. Publish the package to release page.